unee-t/bugzilla-customisation/README.md

 # Developing locally

-We used to start from a prime sql, but that had a couple of drawbacks:
+We used to start from a [prime sql](https://github.com/unee-t/bz-database), but now we being from existing development snapshots.

-* The prime sql schema was often out of date or unused/untested
-* When starting from scratch, you had to manually create users `Accounts.createUser` to sync the [Frontend](https://github.com/unee-t/frontend)
-* The dev environment is more likely to have an existing / interesting bug state to be fixed locally

 The idea now is to start from a **snapshot** of the remote development (dev) environment.
 Our remote dev environment is hosted on AWS and so are all the